otto-de/edison-microservice/edison-core/README.md

 * An HTML representation / status page for human beeings.
 * A possibility to indicate the status of jobs, repositories or other components (see `de.otto.edison.status.indicator.StatusDetailIndicator`)
-* A possibility to add information about required services (see `de.otto.edison.about.spec.ServiceSpec`)
+* A possibility to add information about required services and datasources:
+(see `de.otto.edison.status.domain.ExternalDependency` and associated classes).

 ## 3.1 Usage